open-cogsci/OpenSesame/readme.md

 ## Features

-- __A comprehensive graphical user interface__--flexible and easy-to-use
+- A user-friendly interface — a modern, professional, and easy-to-use graphical interface
+- Online experiments — run your experiment in a browser with OSWeb
-- __Support for Python scripting__--add the power of Python to your experiment
+- Python — add the power of Python to your experiment
+- JavaScript — add the power of JavaScript to your experiment
-- __Support for external devices__--use your eye tracker, button box, EEG equipment, etc.
+- Use your devices — use your eye tracker, button box, EEG equipment, and more.
-- __Free and open source__--released under the GPL3
+- Free — released under the GPL3
-- __Crossplatform__--runs on Windows, Mac OS, Linux, and Android (runtime only)
+- Crossplatform — Windows, Mac OS, and Linux

 ## Branches

 Each major version of OpenSesame lives in its own branch.
-The master branch contains the latest stable version.
+The default branch is currently `loewenfeld`.

 - `gibson` - 2.8
 - `heisenberg` - 2.9